 The New York City agency with primary responsibility for promulgating and enforcing housing policy and laws in the City.
 (Also see DHCR.)

-Deregulation occurs by action of the owner when an apartment under either rent control or rent stabilization legally meets the criteria for leaving regulation.
-When an apartment is deregulated, the rent may be set at ‘market rate.’
-There are two types of deregulation, High-Rent/High-Income Deregulation and High-Rent/Vacancy Deregulation.
+Also known as “Decontrol” or “Destabilization.”
+Prior to 2019, deregulation occurred by action of the owner when an apartment under either rent control or rent stabilization legally met the criteria for leaving regulation.
+When an apartment was deregulated, the rent was able to be set at ‘market rate.’
+There were two types of deregulation: High-Rent/High-Income Deregulation and High-Rent/Vacancy Deregulation.
 With passage of the Rent Laws of 2019, effective June 14, 2019, deregulation was abolished.

 See “Deregulation” above.